Ladies and gentlemen, do we really want to live in a country where men cannot pick up men?

 I guarantee you that those things came to her mind because something's being taught to her about those countries.

-She hears the word map and she launches in, makes associations, what she'd been taught.
+She hears the word map and she launches in, makes associations what she's been taught in geography with maps, and that's Iraq in South Africa.

-Well, I think we need we need to uh increase our education of places like South Africa and the Iraq.
+Well, I think we need to increase our education of places like South Africa and the Iraq.

 Obviously, this woman's being taught that we're being mean to the Iraqis and the South Africans.